The time now in Ruislip

 The Six Bells

-This pub in closed (Correct as at Oct 2014) but may well re-open
+This pub in closed (Correct as at March 2015) but may re-open

 Read all about it (opens .pdf file)